hennlab/AS-IBDNe/README.md

 RFMIX 1.5.4:
 - ForwardBackward.txt
     - one row per SNP and one column per ancestry.
     - Value in each column is posteriorprobability of that ancestryt that SPn that haplotype.
 - Viterbi.txt
     - One rowper SNP and one columner amixedalotype
 - allelesRephased0.txt
     - one rowper SNP and one column peraplotype.
-Values are 0or1, wher each SNP has ad t allesconverte to binry frmat
+Values are 0or1, wher each SNP hasad tllesconverte to bnry frmat

 RFMMIX 1.7:
 - fb-probs.tsv